MailTape/MailTape-v1/_posts/2020-10-10-Bleu-Toucan.md

 ## Sébastien Tellier – Love
 Bleu Toucan: **"**A sweet instrumental music, just to make your mind feel good.
 Wake him up with no rush, with love and kindness.
 It extend that cocoon feeling you have when you are in your bed under the blanket, and brings a positive wave.**"**

-## TEED – Don’t you forget about me
+## Totaly Enormous Extinct Dinosaurs – Don’t You Forget About Me
 Bleu Toucan: **"**Another wonderful and very sweet song.
 TEED has a very sweet and detached voice that is extremely pleasant.
 A kind of nonchalance that goes very well with the morning.
 Then the switch song at the end of the track make it become a more groovy track that helps you finish emerging and makes you want to live something nice even on Sundays.**"**

 ## Benny Sings – Sunny Afternoon